labstreaminglayer/App-Zephyr/README.md

 Zepyhr BioHarness LSL Integration
 =================================

-This is a simple LSL adapter for Medtronic / Zephyr BioModule and BioHarness Bluetooth devices.
+This is an LSL adapter for Medtronic / Zephyr BioModule and BioHarness Bluetooth devices.
 This is a new application, so if you find any issues with it, please use the GitHub issue tracker for this project to report them.